 Now that we’ve listed out the steps to building out a debt schedule, we can move on to an example modeling exercise in Excel.
 For access to the template, fill out the form below:

-Debt Financing Assumptions
+Step 1.
+Debt Tranches Table and Financing Assumptions

 The first step to modeling a debt schedule is to create a table outlining each of the different tranches of debt along with their respective lending terms.

 Here, our company has three different tranches of debt within its capital structure:

 - Senior Debt

 In the first column (D), we have “x EBITDA”, which refers to how much debt was raised in that particular tranche relative to EBITDA – i.e. “turns” of EBITDA.

 For the sake of simplicity, we’ll be referencing our next twelve months (NTM) EBITDA figure for our debt amounts.

 For instance, our company raised 3.0x EBITDA, so we multiply our Year 1 EBITDA of $100m – i.e. the next fiscal year – by 3.0x to get $300m in senior debt capital.

 - Revolver = 0.0x * $100m EBITDA = $0m